woodyk/optimus/README.md

 ### Using the API
 There are two ways the web API can be used.

-1. User your browser to navigate to your server and upload pcaps manually. eg: http://localhost:8000
+1. Use your browser to navigate to your server and upload pcaps manually. eg: http://localhost:8000
 2. Automate tasks by using HTTP POST to upload your pcap.
 ```
 curl -F 'upload=@/path/to/pcap' http://localhost:8000